Azure-Samples/nodejs-microservices/docs/workshop.md

 This will start the creation of a dev container environment, which is a pre-configured container with all the needed tools installed.
 Once it's ready, you have everything you need to start coding.
 It even ran `npm install` for you!

-#### (optional) Working locally with the dev container
+#### [optional] Working locally with the dev container

 If you prefer to work locally, you can also run the dev container on your machine.
-If you're fine with using Codespaces, you can skip the optional sections.
+If you're fine with using Codespaces, you can skip directly to the next section.

 To work on the project locally using a dev container, first you'll need to install [Docker](https://www.docker.com/products/docker-desktop) and [VS Code](https://code.visualstudio.com/), then install the [Dev Containers](https://aka.ms/vscode/ext/devcontainer) extension.